flxkng/tab-spotlight/readme.md

 1. Press `Cmd+Shift+Space` (Mac) or `Ctrl+Shift+Space` (Windows/Linux) to open Tab Spotlight
 2. Type to search through your open tabs
 3. Use arrow keys to navigate the results
-4. Press Enter to switch to the selected tab or perform a Google search
+4. Press Enter to switch to the selected tab or perform a web search
+5. Click the gear icon to add, edit, or remove search engines
-5. Press Escape to close the popup
+6. Press Escape to close the popup

 ### Changing the Keyboard Shortcut